About the Graduate Assistant Program

 Stipend and Award

-Graduate assistants are paid up to $10,500.00 for the academic year, beginning August of 2020 and ending June 30th of 2021.
-If the assistant is graduating in May 2021, their last day must be before graduate commencement 2021.
-Graduate assistants must work 20 hours per week for 40 weeks in order to earn the full stipend.
+Graduate assistants hired to work 20 hours a week and are paid $10,800.00 for the academic year beginning August/September –June 30th.
+(If assistant is graduating in May their last day cannot be after graduate commencement.)
+Assistants in this role must work 20 hours per week for 40 weeks in order to earn the full stipend.

-Graduate assistants must carry a minimum/maximum load of six semester hours of graduate work per semester (Fall & Spring) in their program, which is considered full-time.
-Under load or over load must be petitioned (Student Petition Form (PDF)) to the Dean of the School of Graduate, Online and Continuing Education.
+Graduate assistants must carry a minimum load of 6 semester hours of graduate work per semester (Fall & Spring) in their program, which is considered full-time.
+Under load or over load must be petitioned to the Dean of the School of Graduate, Online and Continuing Education.

 Graduate assistants are not allowed to secure a second position on campus.